Here is one of those surprising dishes that appear complicated and elegant, yet it is incredibly simple to put all the details together.

-- Melt the remaining ghee in a skillet over high heat in a oven proof skillet.
+- Melt the remaining ghee in a skillet over high heat in an oven-proof skillet.

-- Brown the pork 1 to 2 minutes per side, then place in the oven.
+- Brown the pork for 1 to 2 minutes per side, then place it in the oven.

-- Bake 20 to 25 minutes, or until cooked through, and let rest 4 to 5 minutes before slicing.
+- Bake for 20 to 25 minutes, or until cooked through, and let rest for 4 to 5 minutes before slicing.

 - In a bowl combine the cumin, paprika, onion powder and chili powder; season to taste with salt and pepper.1 tsp. ground cumin, 1 tsp. paprika, 1 tsp. onion powder, 2 tsp. chili powder, Sea salt and freshly ground black pepper